NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Proposed Controller

 By setting $\vec{\nu}$ in (\ref{eq:qp3}) equal to $\vec{\nu}_e$ in (\ref{eq:pbs}) the robot will be driven towards the goal, however, not necessarily in a straight line.
 The robot will diverge from the path to improve manipulability, avoid joint velocity limits, avoid joint position limits, and dodge both static and dynamic obstacles.
 We detail the effects of changing the controller parameters in Table \ref{tab:param}.

 \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}

-The proposed controller, while successful in what it proposes, is subject to local minima which can prevent it from reaching the goal pose.
-We found that encoding a simple \emph{retreat} solution to this proved effective for common cases.
-If the line of sight between the end-effector and the goal position is broken by the closest obstacle, and the closest obstacle is within the influence distance $d_i$, then we bias $v_x$ and $v_y$ components of the desired end-effector velocity $\vec{\nu}_e$ to make the arm retreat towards the robot's base frame.
+The proposed controller is subject to local minima which can prevent it from reaching the goal pose if the direct path is blocked by an obstacle.
+We coded a simple \emph{retreat} heuristic that has proven effective for many common cases: if the direct path between the end-effector and the goal is blocked by obstacles and the closest obstacle is within the influence distance $d_i$, then we bias $v_x$ and $v_y$ components of the desired end-effector velocity $\vec{\nu}_e$ to make the arm retract towards the robot's base frame.

 We use our Python library, the Robotics Toolbox for Python \cite{rtb}, to implement our controller.
 We use the Python library $\mbox{qpsolvers}$ which implements the quadratic programming solver \cite{quad} to optimise (\ref{eq:qp3}).